 Standard A3.1 now includes a mandatory requirement for 'social connectivity, as adapted to meet the special needs of seafarers who must live and work on ships'.
 The Ship Registry notes that the term 'social connectivity' is used separately to 'internet access' within the Convention and therefore these terms should be considered as related but distinct terms.
+Social Connectivity should be interpreted as relating to both onboard interactions between crews and interactions with wider world.
 The below policies give guidance as to what would be acceptable 'evidence of compliance' with the revised Standard A3.1 in respect of social connectivity.
 This does not preclude a shipowner from demonstrating an equivalent or higher standard as an 'alternative method' of compliance with Standard A3.1.